Elod-T/pcrelay/README.md

 - [ ] Optional version without OTA update

 ### Thank you
 if you if you've made it through!
-This is my first GitHub repo, so any help, comment, critique is appriciated!
+This is my first GitHub repo, so any help, comment or critique is appriciated!